 A man, who has lived his entire life in service to his country, happily planning on retirement in 10 years, time for fishing and grandchildren, gets a diagnosis that changes everything.
 Instead of dreaming dreams of steelhead and Harleys, he spent his last days awake at night, breathing in the clean scent of his linens changed by the hands of the woman he trusts, and breathing out the dark and inscrutable thinking of his own body's betrayal.
 He was just 56 years old.

 As Spring comes to the Midwest, back in the mountains of my family's home out West, the snow can still fly in the dark.
 For on late night skies, come sly winds that compress the earlier snows into a breakable crust that will sustain the weight of a skier or a snowboarder, and then suddenly, will not.

-I put down the newspaper and turn on the TV, all around me history's fluent past blowing words around us like flurries of snow, voices talking about how we've met the challenge, that all is well, when outside lay descending currents of a night that still roars.
+I put down the newspaper and open the evening news, all around me history's fluent past blowing words around us like flurries of snow, voices talking about how we've met the challenge, that all is well, when outside lay descending currents of a night that still roars.

 There are things we can't control, the wind, the evil of man, the heart of another, or our own body's decline.
 I've felt that too many times, standing somewhere in the night, brooding as a landmark, where the scream of the siren fades into the distance, the sound unnecessary, for there is no one for whom a quick transport was necessary.

 I turn the TV off, hearing enough and I look out onto the ancient Spruce trees in the yard.
 Underneath one, a small tuft of flesh and fur, mouse perhaps, and alongside it, the feathered calling card of the one that dropped in for lunch.
 Was it the small bird of prey that dined on the mouse?
 Next to that small feather is a larger one, the much stronger bird that swooped down to prey on he that preys.
 Eagles aren't into Noblesse oblige and mother nature can lie like a bitch.